Frequently Asked Questions

 Typically, choir members only sing the group choral parts and are not expected to sing solo.
 Those confident about singing on their own can find opportunities to sing solo verses in selected songs, but there's never any pressure to do so.

-I'm not a good singer.
-Will I be unwelcome or embarrassed?
+I'm insecure about my singing voice.
+Will I feel unwelcome or embarrassed?

 Everyone is truly welcome in West Marin Choir.
 Most people find that singing in a group helps them to carry the tune more easily.
 The choir is a blend of experienced and inexperienced singers, and we all help one another.
 We provide good rehearsal recordings so that you can spend extra time practicing at home, which can go a long way toward bolstering your confidence.
 Your ear will improve with practice.